Convolution Based Self Attraction and Loading

 The Modular Ocean Model, version 6 (MOM6, \cite{adcroft2019gfdl}), is a widely used open source numerical ocean general circulation model.
 The model is hydrostatic, and solves either a Boussinesq or non-Boussinesq equation set.
 For this paper, we use the model in a single layer configuration, in which case the equations for the dynamics reduce to the shallow water equations:

 where $t$ is time, $\vec{u}$ is the horizontal fluid velocity, $\vec{f}=f\vec{e}_r$, where $f$ is the Coriolis parameter and $\vec{e}_r$ is the radial outwards unit vector, $\eta$ is the sea surface height, $g$ is acceleration due to gravity, $\mathcal{F}$ are other forces (for instance, friction), and $h$ is the total water column thickness.
 If the ocean floor has height $b(\vec{x})$, then $h$ and $\eta$ are related as $\eta(t,\vec{x})=h(t,\vec{x})+b(\vec{x})$.
 Eq.~\ref{eq:ocean-momentum} describes the balance of momentum, and Eq.~\ref{eq:ocean-mass-conservation} describes the conservation of mass.
 For multi-layer configurations, this equation set can be supplemented with thermodynamic equations.
 The equation set is often replaced by the more general Boussinesq or non-Boussinesq equations in the multi-layer case.
-The horizontal discretization is based on the Arakawa C-grid .
 The horizontal grid is based on a global tripolar discretization with an Arakawa C-grid.